lfost42/caseops/docs/templates/case_checklist.md

 # ✅ Case Checklist

-A practical checklist for ensuring consistent, clear, and validated case handling — aligned to the **ClarityOps Support Case Framework**.
+A practical checklist for ensuring consistent, clear, and validated case handling — aligned to the **CaseOps Support Case Framework**.
 This guide defines the **deliverables for each case** and links to the long-term [Maturity Map](./maturity_map.md) for professional growth tracking.

 ---